jasonacox/tinytuya/README.md

   * **From your Local Workstation**
     * From your PC/Mac run this to install the Tuya CLI: `npm i @tuyapi/cli -g`
     * Next run: `tuya-cli wizard` and it will prompt you for the API *ID* key and *Secret* from your Tuya IoT project we noted above.
 The Virtual ID is the Device ID from step 2 above or in the Device List on your Tuya IoT project.
     * The wizard will take a while but eventually print a JSON looking output that contains the name, id and key of the registered device(s).
-This is the KEY (PLUGKEY) you will use to poll your device.
+This is the _Device Local KEY_ (also called LOCAL_KEY) you will use to poll your device.

-Note: If you reset or re-pair your smart devices, they will reset their local KEY and you will need to repeat these steps above.
+Note: If you ever reset or re-pair your smart devices, they will reset their _Device Local KEY_ and you will need to repeat these steps above.

 For a helpful video walk-through of getting the KEYS you can also watch this great _Tech With Eddie_ YouTube tutorial: <https://youtu.be/oq0JL_wicKg>.